microsoftgraph/microsoft-graph-docs/api-reference/beta/api/participant-invite.md

 Invite participants to the active call.

-For more information about how to handle operations, see [commsOperation](../resources/commsoperation.md).
+For more information about how to handle long-running participant invitation operations, see [inviteParticipantsOperation](../resources/inviteparticipantsoperation.md).

 >**Note:** This API is only supported for multiparty calls.